Greenheart/talks/2022-05-09-chalmers-entrepreneurship-inner-development/slides.md

 ## 2. Let's co-create a sustainable future!

-A workshop about exporing our visions for the future - and how we can create it together.
+A workshop about exploring our visions for the future - and how we can create it together.

 </v-click>